Romania PM says won't resign after presidential election defeat

-“I reject any rumors that I will resign as long as none of my colleagues has asked me to do so,” Ponta told a local television station.
+“I reject any rumours that I will resign as long as none of my colleagues has asked me to do so,” Ponta told a local television station.
 “I have no reason to resign.”

-Ponta had comfortably beaten his opponent, center-right mayor Klaus Iohannis, in the first round on Nov 2, and led opinion polls ahead of Sunday’s vote.
+Ponta had comfortably beaten his opponent, centre-right mayor Klaus Iohannis, in the first round on Nov 2, and led opinion polls ahead of Sunday’s vote.

 Reporting by Radu-Sorin Marinas; editing by Matthias Williams